amices/mice/README.md

     #> 1    1   0   0   1  2
     #> 7    1   0   0   0  3
     #>      0   8   9  10 27

+The table and the graph summarize where the missing data occur in the `nhanes` dataset.

 ``` r
 # multiple impute the missing values